thewheat/covidbn-resources/Readme.md

    1. You will receive a call from TD 123.
 Self-isolate immediately from household members and others.
    2. Perform an ART test on the first day using your own ART or call TD 123 if you don't have an ART kit.
    3.
       1. If your result is positive, this means you are confirmed positive for COVID-19.
-Report your ART test via www.moh.gov.bn/ARTReport or call TD 123.
+Report your ART test via BruHealth "ART" feature or call TD 123.
 Wait for an SMS from the Ministry of Health and then a call from TD 123 for further management.
       2. If your ART result is negative:
          - **SCENARIO 1: have not had any symptoms for 5 days of self-isolation**
              - Continue self-isolation for 5 days.
-Perform ART test on Day-5 and upload the test results of the Day-1 and Day-5 at www.moh.gov.bn/ARTReport.
+Perform ART test on Day-5 and upload the test results of the Day-1 and Day-5 at BruHealth "ART" feature.
             - If you need any assistance, call TD 123.
          - **SCENARIO 2: you develop symptoms during your 5 days self-isolation period**
              - Perform ART testing immediately.
 If your result is positive, this means you are confirmed positive for COVID-19.
-            - Report your ART test via www.moh.gov.bn/ARTReport or call TD 123.
+            - Report your ART test via BruHealth "ART" feature or call TD 123.
 Wait for an SMS from the Ministry of Health and then a call from TD 123 for further management.
          -If your ART test result is negative, you will need to continue self-isolation until Day-5.
-Perform ART test on Day-5 and upload the test results of the Day-1 and Day-5 at www.moh.gov.bn/ARTReport.
+Perform ART test on Day-5 and upload the test results of the Day-1 and Day-5 at BruHealth "ART" feature.
 If you need any assistance, call TD 123.
          - POSITIVE ART TEST ON DAY-5
              - This means you have tested positive for COVID-19.
-Report your ART test via www.moh.gov.bn/ARTReport or call TD 123.
+Report your ART test via BruHealth "ART" feature or call TD 123.
 Wait for an SMS from the Ministry of Health and then a call from TD 123 for further management.

 ------------------------------------------------------------------------------